Italy : Safety by CityItaly - safety as a country

 Pickpocketing is the most prominent form of crime that represents a threat for tourists, especially since pickpockets often work in teams or are in some sort of a deal with the street vendors.

-Similar thing happens with beggars – they work in organizations and because of that begging is pretty common in Turin, like in every Italian major city, but tourists are unlikely to experience aggressive beggars.
+A similar thing happens with beggars – they work in organizations and because of that begging is pretty common in Turin, like in every Italian major city, but tourists are unlikely to experience aggressive beggars.

 La Crocetta is located in the center of Torino, not far from the main train stations and Politecnico, the engineering university.